Particular/docs.particular.net/nservicebus/azure/shared-hosting-in-azure-cloud-services.md

 ## Creating the host

-Once you have prepared and uploaded all your endpoints, you can add a new worker role project to your solution.
-This worker role will serve as a host for all your endpoints.
+Once prepared and uploaded all endpoints, add a new worker role project to the solution.
+This worker role will serve as a host for all the endpoints.

 In this worker role you need to reference the assembly that contains the Azure role entry point integration.
-The recommended way of doing this is by adding a NuGet package reference to the `NServiceBus.Hosting.Azure` package to your project.
+The recommended way of doing this is by adding a NuGet package reference to the `NServiceBus.Hosting.Azure` package to the project.

 To integrate the NServiceBus dynamic host into the worker role entry point, all you need to do is create a new instance of `NServiceBusRoleEntrypoint` and call it's `Start` and `Stop` methods in the appropriate `RoleEntryPoint` override.